 Yesterday New York Times

 Experiments with shared (also called "naked") streets in Auckland, New Zealand show that mixing motorized and non-motorized modes can be safe, friendly, and economically successful.

 Yesterday Shared Spaces Website

-The following interview, as published in the 4th Edition of the Planetizen Guide to Graduate Urban Planning Programs, features Kimberly Lucas, bicycle program specialist for the District Department of Transportation.
+The following interview, as published in the 4th Edition of the Planetizen Guide to Graduate Urban Planning Programs, features Jason Neville, senior planner for the New Orleans Redevelopment Authority.
 Exclusive

 Contrary to the prevailing narrative about decreasing vehicle miles traveled runs a constant decline in the number of carpools.
 Very little is known about why Americans are carpooling so much less, so can mobile apps hope to reverse the the trend?
 Blog Post

 A Philadelphia City Council committee approved a controversial proposal to allow "Urban Experiential Displays" (i.e., large, 3D digital advertisements) in Center City.